shriya22/first_version_indproj/finalversion.md

 **Approach for the final version**:
 * Decided to modify the plot by adding a trend line for the violations throughout the years as this clearly shows that violations have a decreasing trend.
+* Removed X axis title from the top as it is obvious that it signifies years and quarters.
 * Renamed both the plots that is more effective than just a decription of the plot.
 The new titles can generate discussions and identifies the exact thing the plot is trying to convey.
-* Also provided caption for the map plot that expalins how the plot was generated.
+* Also provided caption for the map plot that explains how the plot was generated.

 **Final analysis:**
 * Speed violations are decreasing throughout the years as we can see from the first plot.
 We can see that for each quarter throughout the years, there is a decreasing trend except for 2018 quarter 4 which has increased from the previous quarter.But in the long run, it does not make much of a difference.
 Hence the trend line is decreasing as the years go by.